astronomer/airflow-guides/guides/dynamic-tasks.md

 There are three different ways to map over multiple parameters:

-- **Cross-Product**: Map over 2 or more parameters and get a mapped task instance for each possible combination of inputs.
+- **Cross-Product**: Mapping over 2 or more parameters results in a mapped task instance for each possible combination of inputs.
-- **Sets of keyword arguments**: Map over 2 or more sets of one or more keyword arguments.
-Get a mapped task instance for every set.
+- **Sets of keyword arguments**: Mapping over 2 or more sets of one or more keyword arguments results in a mapped task instance for every set.
-- **Zip**: Use Python's built-in `zip()` function to create sets of arguments for one parameter that is to be mapped over.
-Get one mapped task for every set of arguments.
+- **Zip**: Mapping over a set of arguments created with Python's built-in `zip()` results in one mapped task for every set of arguments.

-## Cross-Product
+### Cross-Product

 The default behavior of the `expand()` function is to create a mapped task instance for every possible combination of all provided inputs.
-For example, if you were to map over 3 keyword arguments and provide 2 options to the first, 4 options to the second and 5 options to the third, you would create 2x4x5=40 mapped task instances.
-One use case of this behavior is in tuning model hyperparameters.
+For example, if you map over 3 keyword arguments and provide 2 options to the first, 4 options to the second, and 5 options to the third, you would create 2x4x5=40 mapped task instances.
+One common use case for this method is tuning model hyperparameters.

-The task definition below maps over 3 options for `bash_command` and 3 options for `env` variables.
+The task definition below maps over 3 options for  the `bash_command` parameter and 3 options for the `env` parameter.
 This will result in 3x3=9 mapped task instances.
 Each bash command runs with each definition for the environment variable `WORD`.

 ```Python
 cross_product_example = BashOperator.partial(